 If you are insecure and controlled by the ego, suddenly you want to show the world that you “made it”.
 But all you do is look rich, instead of being rich.

-So actually, you didn’t “make it” – you only made yourself poor – probably poorer than before.
+So what happens here is that you don’t “make it” – you only make yourself poor – probably poorer than before.

-You need that self-discipline and self-control to make yourself by the assets first.
+This is why you need that self-discipline and self-control to make yourself by the assets first.
 Once you have that you can get all the luxuries you want.
+After all, the asset pays for whatever you want.

-After all, now the asset pays for it.
-So it’s okay to buy what you like.
+So it’s okay to buy what you like, but only if you have assets that make you money to spend.
 It doesn’t “cost” you because your investments are feeding you.